-Danish Maritime Days is a non-profit public-private partnership between the Danish Maritime Authority, the Danish Shipowners’ Association and Danish Maritime.
-Members of the board are appointed by the three founding partners.
+Danish Maritime Days is a non-profit public-private partnership between the Danish Maritime Authority, the Danish Shipping and Danish Maritime.

 Danish Maritime Authority